Find Grad Schools

 100% Women

 Carlos Albizu University - Miami is the 3rd most popular school in the nation for students seeking a doctor's degree in human services.
-The average in-state tuition for full-time undergraduates is $11,628 per year, while in-state graduate students, on average, pay $11,774 per year.
-The human services program at Carlos Albizu University - Miami awarded 2 doctor's degrees during the 2020-2021 school year.
+The average in-state tuition for full-time undergraduates is $12,084 per year, while in-state graduate students, on average, pay $12,903 per year.
+During the most recent year for which we have data, 2 people received their doctor's degree in human services from Carlos Albizu University - Miami.
 Of these students, 100% were women and 100% were members of underrepresented racial-ethnic groups.

 1 Yearly Graduations

 The University of Arizona Global Campus is the 4th most popular school in the nation for students seeking a doctor's degree in human services.
-The average in-state tuition for full-time undergraduates is $13,280 per year, while in-state graduate students, on average, pay $13,720 per year.
-For the 2020-2021 academic year, 1 doctor's degrees were handed out to human services majors at UAGC.
-Of these students, 100% were women and 100% were members of underrepresented racial-ethnic groups.
+Each year, around 31,100 students seeking various degrees attend the university.
+The average in-state tuition for full-time undergraduates is $12,240 per year, while in-state graduate students, on average, pay $12,645 per year.
+During the most recent year for which we have data, 1 people received their doctor's degree in human services from UAGC.
+About 88% of this group were women, and 75% were students from an underrepresented racial-ethnic group.

 Below are some popular majors that are similar to human services that offer doctor’s degrees.